Ruchika8/make-future-amazing/README.md

 # make-future-amazing
-Documenting efforts to make future amazing!
+Documenting efforts and code to make future amazing!